rakibtg/rakibtg/README.md

 ## Hello!
 I'm Hasan 👋 👨‍💻

-I am an software engineer from Dhaka, Bangladesh.
+Software engineer from Dhaka, Bangladesh.
 An open-source enthusiast and loves to bring positive impact on people lives with my work.

 Here are some ideas to get you started: